-Clemson University says it has fired one employee and removed two faculty members from their classrooms over social media posts connected to the shooting death of conservative activist Charlie Kirk.
+Clemson University says it fired one employee and dismissed two faculty members over social media posts connected to the shooting death of conservative activist Charlie Kirk.

 In the Upstate college's third statement since Sept.
 12, the university said Monday that after an "immediate and deliberate investigation into inappropriate social media content," Clemson fired one employee because of their social media posts.